-As noted under Power Generation Operations above, the Company is the exclusive worldwide distributor of EMD, Cameron, Woodward, Nordberg and Norlake parts for the nuclear industry, and non-exclusive distributor of Weschler parts for the nuclear industry.
+As noted under Power Generation Operations above, the Company is the exclusive worldwide distributor of EMD, Cameron, Woodward, Nordberg and Norlake parts for the nuclear industry, and non-exclusive distributor of Weschler parts and Ingersoll Rand air start equipment for the nuclear industry.
 Specific regulations relating to equipment used in nuclear power generation require extensive testing and certification of replacement parts.
 Non-genuine parts and OEM parts not properly tested and certified cannot be used in nuclear applications.